 Danielle Jones.
-Ms. Jones, age 32, was appointed to serve as our chief financial officer in December 2008.
-Since July 2004, Ms. Jones has served us in various accounting capacities (senior accountant, accounting manager, and, most recently, Controller).
+Ms. Jones, age 33, was appointed to serve as our chief financial officer in December 2008.
+Since July 2004, Ms. Jones has served us in various accounting capacities including those of senior accountant, accounting manager, and, most recently, Controller.
 From January 2002 to June 2004, Ms. Jones was employed by AvalonBay Communities, where she worked in the corporate accounting division.
 Ms. Jones received a B.B.A. in accounting from James Madison University and is a licensed CPA with the Commonwealth of Virginia.

 Gary Gerson.
-Mr. Gerson, age 45, has served as our treasurer since April 2006.
-Mr. Gerson has also served as treasurer for Gladstone Capital Corporation and Gladstone Investment Corporation since April 2006, and of Gladstone Management Corporation since May 2006.
-From 2004 to early 2006 Mr. Gerson was Assistant Vice President of Finance at the Bozzuto Group, a real estate developer, manager and owner, where he was responsible for the financing of multi-family and for-sale residential projects.
+Mr. Gerson, age 46, has served as our treasurer since April 2006.
+Mr. Gerson has also served as treasurer for Gladstone Capital Corporation and Gladstone Investment Corporation since April 2006 and for Gladstone Management Corporation since May 2006.
+From 2004 to early 2006, Mr. Gerson was Assistant Vice President of Finance at the Bozzuto Group, a real estate developer, manager and owner, where he was responsible for the financing of multi-family and for-sale residential projects.
 From 1995 to 2004 he held various finance positions, including Director of Finance from 2000 to 2004, at PG&E National Energy Group where he led, and assisted in, the financing of power generation assets.
-Mr. Gerson holds an MBA from the Yale School of Management, a B.S. in mechanical engineering from the U.S. Naval Academy, and is a CFA charter holder.
+Mr. Gerson holds an MBA from the Yale School of Management and a B.S. in mechanical engineering from the U.S. Naval Academy.
+Mr. Gerson is a CFA charter holder and is a licensed CPA in the Commonwealth of Virginia.